TomasChacurDA/Python-Portfolio/readme.md

 # Python Portfolio
 > [!NOTE]
 > These are the exercises I completed during my `Programming 1` course of the Data Science Career at the `National University of San Martin` (Buenos Aires, Argentina).
+> You can see all the documentation here https://github.com/python-unsam/programacion1/tree/main/Notas
 + Introduction to Python
 + Structures and Functions
 + Containers and Errors